 Schneider Electric’s key considerations for deploying a hybrid data centre

-This has driven a tremendous amount of growth in the Multi-Tenant Data Centre (MTDC) market, whilst increasing the adoption of distributed edge computing applications.
+This has driven a tremendous amount of growth in the Multi-Tenant Data Center (MTDC) market, whilst increasing the adoption of distributed edge computing applications.

 Many IT applications, which could easily and cost-effectively be outsourced, were moved to the cloud, leaving on-premise IT environments that were too integrated into local operations or too expensive to move.

-A hybrid data centre architecture comprises a centralised cloud, characterised by massive compute and storage, regional data centres and local edge computing facilities, near to where such data is being created, processed and consumed.
+A hybrid data center architecture comprises a centralised cloud, characterised by massive compute and storage, regional data centers and local edge computing facilities, near to where such data is being created, processed and consumed.

 According to data gathered by 451 Research in 2019, 46% of enterprise workloads are running in on-premise IT environments, with the remainder kept off-premise.

-A consequence of the hybrid IT environment is the requirement for rapid rollout of new data centre resources.
+A consequence of the hybrid IT environment is the requirement for rapid rollout of new data center resources.